PDAL/PDAL/doc/compilation/unix.rst

 .. note::

-    The ``hobu-config.sh`` shell script contains a number of common settings that I use to configure my `Homebrew`-based Macintosh system.
+    The ``./cmake/examples/hobu-config.sh`` shell script contains a number of common settings that I use to configure my `Homebrew`-based Macintosh system.

 .. _`Homebrew`: http://brew.sh/

 Issue the `make` command
 ------------------------------------------------------------------------------